open-formulieren/open-forms/docs/installation/self_signed.rst

 PKIO
 ----

-The Dutch government uses a CA-certificate which is not publicaly trusted.
+The Dutch government uses a CA-certificate which is not publicly trusted.
 You will need to add the so called PKIO G1 private root certificate.

 1. Download the G1 certificate ("Stamcertificaat") from `cert.pkioverheid.nl/ <https://cert.pkioverheid.nl/>`__